Miller was the representative for Tennessee’s 2nd congressional district and was a Republican. He served from 1809 to 1811.

 From May 1809 to Mar 1811, Miller missed 61 of 293 roll call votes, which is 20.8%.
-This is worse than the median of 19.5% among the lifetime records of representatives serving in Mar 1811.
+This is on par with the median of 19.5% among the lifetime records of representatives serving in Mar 1811.
 The chart below reports missed votes over time.

 |Dec 1809-Jan 1810||29||9||31.0%||79th|